 Here are two reports I commonly used for initial inquiries.
 Both clearly show the rental property's cash flow, and each include the cap rate and cash-on-cash rates of return.
 So they are informative, easy to read and understand, and straight to the point.
 Consider them as examples.

 1. Marketing flyer

-This announces the listing to the community-at-large (i.e., investment meetings and call-ins from colleagues).
+This announces the listing to the community-at-large (i.e., investment meetings, call-ins, and inquiries from colleagues).
 Preview sample...

-This enables you to show your own investor-customers what to expect during the first year of ownership.
+This enables you to show your own investor-customers a likely scenario during the first year of ownership.
 Preview sample...

 So You Know

 ProAPOD provides the following three solutions to support your real estate investment business: